 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.” – Ephesians 2:10

 We encourage our students in their spiritual lives, and we support them in living out their faith through service to their peers and their community.
-The spirit of the BCA community is one of thankfulness and giving to others, rejoicing in the grace that has been given to us.
+The spirit of the Brush Creek community is one of thankfulness and giving to others, rejoicing in the grace that has been given to us.

-At BCA, we strongly believe that prayer provides the covering and shield for our ministry and students of Brush Creek Academy.
-Community prayer is included in every aspect of BCA daily life, including before meals, at the beginning and conclusion of meetings, prior to athletic events and in many other ways.
+At Brush Creek Academy, we strongly believe that prayer provides the covering and shield for our ministry and students of Brush Creek.
+Community prayer is included in every aspect of daily life, including before meals, at the beginning and conclusion of meetings, prior to athletic events and in many other ways.
 Additionally, staff often pray for and with students who are struggling.
 Students are also encouraged to pray with and for each other and to spend times in private prayer time throughout their enrollment.

 We encourage students to continue on with personal study beyond what is required.
 Students are given daily opportunities for quiet devotional times and may also choose to join group Bible studies led by the students themselves.